BELIEF in Dependence: Leveraging Atomic Linearity in Data Bits for Rethinking Generalized Linear Models

 The binary expansion of marginal variables is also closely related to wavelet analysis \citep{antoniadis2012wavelets} and the tensor product models \citep{Wahba1994,lin2000}; the former decomposing random variables instead of their functions, as done in the latter frameworks.
 The advantage of direct stochastic decomposition/representation is that it enhances interpretability by explicating functional relationships, which can better facilitate model developments and computational implementations.
 Another related linear model of dependence between binary variables is the Ising model \citep{ravikumar2010high,chen2016fused}.

 Recent developments on distribution-free modeling of dependency include \cite{lei2018distribution}, \cite{gupta2020distribution} and \cite{foygel2021limits}.
-An important recent result is the impossibility of constructing a confidence interval to have uniform coverage for all distributions of the covariates \citep{barber2020distribution}.
+An important recent result is the impossibility of constructing a confidence interval for the label probability to have uniform coverage for all distributions of the covariates \citep{barber2020distribution}.
 This type of non-uniformity result is also common in testing problems, for example in \cite{zhang2019bet}.
 The binary expansion framework avoids such non-uniformity issues by restricting the inference up to certain meaningful resolution levels.
 We explain the details of the inference in Section~\ref{sec: estimate}.